-1.5 SLC 21.123 states:
+1.8.
+SLC 21.12 states:

-"The licensee may only rely on a guarantee of origin issued outside Great Britain or on a generator declaration from a generator outside Great Britain where:
+"The licensee may only rely on a Guarantee of Origin issued outside Great Britain or on a Generator Declaration from a generator outside Great Britain where:

-- (a) it holds evidence that the electricity referred to in the guarantee of origin or generator declaration has been supplied in Great Britain and - (b) the guarantee of origin or generator declaration has not been used outside Great Britain as evidence of fuel mix." - 1.6 If it was subsequently found that a supplier had in fact not complied with SLC 21.12, Ofgem may take enforcement action. - 1.7 The relevant legislation for FIT is the Feed-in Tariffs Order 20124, The Feed-in Tariffs (Amendment) Order 2015 and the Feed-in Tariff Modifications to the Standard Licence Conditions 2012. - 1.8 Recognised EU GoOs could also be used to identify 'green excluded electricity' in relation to the Contracts for Difference (CFD) scheme.
-The relevant regulations in this case are the Electricity Supplier Obligations (Amendment & Excluded Electricity) Regulations 20155.
+- it holds evidence that the electricity referred to in the Guarantee of Origin or Generator Declaration has been supplied in Great Britain and - the Guarantee of Origin or Generator Declaration has not been used outside Great Britain as evidence of fuel mix." - 1.9.
+If it was subsequently found that a supplier had in fact not complied with SLC 21.12, Ofgem may take enforcement action. - 1.10.
+The relevant legislation for FIT is the Feed-in Tariffs Order 2012 as amended, and the Feed-in Tariff Modifications to the Standard Licence Conditions 2012.
+A Full list of the relevant FIT Orders and Amendment Orders can be found on our website. - 1.11.
+Recognised EU GoOs could also be used to identify GEE in relation to the Contracts for Difference (CFD) scheme.
+The relevant regulations in this case are the Electricity Supplier Obligations (Amendment & Excluded Electricity) Regulations 2015.